 Signals .
 Sound Maps

-The sounds and stillness of memories and the things that are left behind ..
+The sounds and stillness of the things that are left behind ..
 Stories and messages from the people we never knew and the maps of peculiar experiences .
 Listening to the pipes and paper walls of an old apartment .
-Signals are found somewhere between the perception of memories and the in-between
+Mapping sounds and signals between the perception of memories and the gray area of the in-between

 NOELLE MALINE : SOUND MAPS Installation at The Stairwell Gallery .
 NW Film Forum